alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 #### SDP format-specific parameters

 The SDP transport file at the `manifest_href` MUST comply with RFC 4145 and the following requirements.
 It MUST provide information about the RTSP control endpoint.
-The SDP transport file describing the RTSP Stream and sub-Streams of an RTSP Sender MUST be provided as the response to a `DESCRIBE` request.
+The SDP transport file describing the RTSP Stream and sub-Streams in an RTSP Sender MUST be provided as the response to a `DESCRIBE` request.
 An RTSP Sender MUST produce SDP transport files with absolute `control` URLs, making the `Content-Base` header optional.

-When Privacy Encryption Protocol is used, as described in [NMOS With Privacy Encryption](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md), the SDP transport file at the `manifest_href` MUST provide the `a=privacy:` attribute and the SDP transport files received from `DESCRIBE` MUST NOT contain any `a=privacy:` attribute.
-The privacy encryption `iv'` parameter of an independently encrypted sub-Streams is derived as described in the section "Privacy Encryption" of this document.
+When Privacy Encryption Protocol is used, as described in [NMOS With Privacy Encryption](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md), the SDP transport file at the `manifest_href`, or received from a `DESCRIBE` request for an aggregate RTSP Stream control URL, MUST provide the `a=privacy:` attribute.
+The SDP transport files received from a `DESCRIBE` request for a non-aggregate (individual) RTSP Stream/sub-Stream MUST provide an `a=privacy:` attribute.
+The privacy encryption `iv'` parameter in an independently encrypted sub-Stream is derived as described in the section "Privacy Encryption" of this document from the `iv` parameter provided by the SDP transport file at the `manifest_href`, or received from a `DESCRIBE` request for an aggregate RTSP Stream control URL.
+The `iv` parameter in an SDP transport files received from a `DESCRIBE` for a non-aggregate (individual) RTSP Stream/sub-Stream already factors in the `sub-stream-id`.

+The `a=privacy:` attributes in an SDP transport file received from a `DESCRIBE` request for a non-aggregate (individual) RTSP Stream/sub-Stream MUST match the `a=privacy:` attributes from the SDP transport file at `manifest_href` or received from a `DESCRIBE` request for an aggregate RTSP Stream control URL, except that the `iv` parameter MUST differ per media stream.
+Redundant legs MUST use identical `a=privacy:` attributes across legs, as required by VSF TR-10-13.

+> Note: the `a=privacy:` attribute can be specified at the session level or at the media level.

+Media level `a=privacy:` attributes in an SDP transport file received from a `DESCRIBE` request for an aggregate RTSP Stream control URL MUST match those that would be provided in the SDP transport file of the non-aggregate (individual) RTSP Stream/sub-Stream.

-When HDCP encryption and the HKEP protocol are used, as described in [NMOS With IPMX](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20IPMX.md), the SDP transport file at `manifest_href` MUST provide an `a=hkep:` attribute that applies by default to every sub-Stream.
+When HDCP encryption and the HKEP protocol are used, as described in [NMOS With IPMX](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20IPMX.md), the SDP transport file at `manifest_href` or received from a `DESCRIBE` request for an aggregate RTSP Stream control URL MUST provide an `a=hkep:` attribute that applies by default to every sub-Stream.

-If any sub-Streams are not HDCP-encrypted, or if HDCP-encrypted sub-Streams originate from different `port-id` values, the default `a=hkep:` attribute of the SDP transport file at `manifest_href` MUST NOT apply.
-Instead, the SDP transport file returned by `DESCRIBE` MUST provide an `a=hkep:` attribute for each HDCP-encrypted media stream, and MUST NOT include an `a=hkep:` attribute for media streams that are not HDCP-encrypted.
+If any sub-Streams are not HDCP-encrypted, or if HDCP-encrypted sub-Streams originate from different `port-id` values, the default `a=hkep:` attribute of the SDP transport file at `manifest_href` or received from a `DESCRIBE` request for an aggregate RTSP Stream control URL MUST NOT apply by default to every sub-Stream.
+Instead, the SDP transport file received from a `DESCRIBE` request for a non-aggregate (individual) RTSP Stream/sub-Stream MUST provide an `a=hkep:` attribute for each HDCP-encrypted media stream, and MUST NOT include an `a=hkep:` attribute for media streams that are not HDCP-encrypted.

-The `a=hkep:` attributes in the SDP transport file returned by `DESCRIBE` MUST match the default `a=hkep:` parameters from the SDP transport file at `manifest_href`, except that the `port-id` parameter MAY differ per media stream.
+The `a=hkep:` attributes in the SDP transport file received from a `DESCRIBE` request for a non-aggregate (individual) RTSP Stream/sub-Stream MUST match the default `a=hkep:` parameters from the SDP transport file at `manifest_href` or received from a `DESCRIBE` request for an aggregate RTSP Stream control URL, except that the `port-id` parameter MAY differ per media stream.
 Redundant legs MUST use identical `a=hkep:` attributes across legs, as required by VSF TR-10-5.

+> Note: the `a=hkep:` attribute can be specified at the session level or at the media level.
+When media level attributes are used, it allows the SDP transport file received from a `DESCRIBE` request for an aggregate RTSP Stream control URL to precisely describe the sub-streams that are HDCP-encrypted and those that are not.

+Media level `a=hkep:` attributes in an SDP transport file received from a `DESCRIBE` request for an aggregate RTSP Stream control URL MUST match those that would be provided in the SDP transport file of the non-aggregate (individual) RTSP Stream/sub-Stream.

 ##### Sender's SDP transport file

 The SDP transport file from the RTSP Sender MUST contain an `a=control:rtsp://<host [ ":" port ]>/x-nmos/<group-name>/<group-index>` session or media attribute that indicate to the RTSP Receiver and non-NMOS RTSP Receiver the URL to use for RTSP commands.
-The `/x-nmos/` path element indicates that the RTSP server is of an NMOS RTSP Sender, otherwise it must be assumed as being of non-NMOS RTSP Sender.
+The `/x-nmos/` path element indicates that the RTSP server is in an NMOS RTSP Sender, otherwise it must be assumed as being of non-NMOS RTSP Sender.

 > Note: The `<group-name> <group-index>` are separated by a '/' in the rtsp URL, while a space is used for the grouphint.